‘Buy on Google’ is now running commission-free

 Read More

-Google’s Android Go, a lightweight alternative for low-end phones is faster brags the company
+Google’s Android Go, a New lightweight alternative for low-end phones.

 Google is redesigning its Android Go — a lightweight alternative of its mobile platform design to run faster and smoothly on low-end phones.
 In a new blog post, the company says apps on Android 10 Go will now launch about 10 percent faster than they did on the older version.
 This improvement in speed has also made it possible for Google to include a new form of encryption for Go users without compromising overall performance.
 The Big G also boasts a series of new features for its lineup of Go…